 Including the Square Knit in the Round, Edge to Edge Square, Bias Square, Square with a Diagonal Slit, Mitered Square, plus Basic and Less Basic Rectangles.

-We cover all four ways to knit a circular shawl, plus variations.
-The Octagon Circle, Octagon Circle with a Slit, 3/4 Octagon Circle, 1/2 Octagon Circle.
-The Wedge Circle, Wedge Circle with a Slit, 3/4 Wedge Circle, 1/2 Wedge Circle.
-The Hexagon Circle, Hexagon Circle with a Slit, 1/2 Hexagon Circle.
-And finally Pi Circles, Pi Circle with a Slit, 3/4 Pi Circle, 1/2 Pi Circle.
+We cover all four ways to knit a circular shawl, the Octagon Circle, the Wedge Circle, the Hexagon Circle, and the Pi Circles.
+Plus variations: Octagon Circle with a Slit, 3/4 Octagon Circle, 1/2 Octagon Circle, Wedge Circle with a Slit, 3/4 Wedge Circle, 1/2 Wedge Circle, Hexagon Circle with a Slit, 1/2 Hexagon Circle, and finally the Pi Circle with a Slit, 3/4 Pi Circle, 1/2 Pi Circle.

-Shawl Geometry Book Two lays out knitting recipes for intermediate shawl shapes that we known and love, plus shapes that are a little more uncommon.
+Shawl Geometry Book Two lays out knitting recipes for tons of intermediate shawl shapes, some that we known and love, plus some shapes that are a little more uncommon.
 This book contains 45 shawl shapes, with 89 knitting recipes, all laid out in clear, straight to the point knitting instructions, so that you can cast on right away.

 These shapes are weirder, funkier, uncommon, and unique.
 Perfect for adding a little bit of edge to your knitting.
-45 uncommon shawl shapes – stop knitting what everyone else is knitting.
+With 45 uncommon shawl shapes, you can stop knitting what everyone else is knitting.

 | a 159 page PDF with full instructions